kailash-manasarovar/statement/docs/timeline/2023/september.md

 - My friend and I had a marvelous few days together.
 - However, we are stalked, incessantly.
 - During his visit, classes start again at the conservatory.
-- The first class is [choir class](#choir) and he meets me outside.
-He will remember how scared I was to go back to the conservatory.
+- The first class is [choir class](#choir) and he takes me to class and meets me outside when it's over.
+- He will remember how anxious I was to go back to the conservatory.
-- I see much content related to "pandas" on my account during his visit and these references, and consequent messages, lead me to believe that this is how they refer to my Tibetan friend.
+- I see much online content related to "pandas" during his visit and these references, and consequent messages, lead me to believe that this is how they refer to my Tibetan friend.

 ### Gang stalking on the beach